osmarpessela98/Diabetes-Prediction_App/README.md

 A Web App to predict the onset of diabetes based on diagnostic measures.

-App is deployed in Heroku, click the link to access it : [Open in Streamlit] https://diabetes-predictionapp-39qk5nxc4waqns4dhjdahj.streamlit.app/
+App is deployed in Streamlit, click the link to access it : [Open in Streamlit] https://diabetes-predictionapp-39qk5nxc4waqns4dhjdahj.streamlit.app/

 ## Data